• Job Vacancies

 Persistent Absenteeism (PA)

 A pupil becomes a ‘persistent absentee’ (PA) when they have 10 sessions (5 days) of unauthorised absence in any rolling 10 week period.
 Absence at this level can cause considerable damage to a child’s educational prospects and we need the co-operation and support of parents/carers to tackle this.
-We monitor all absence thoroughly.
-Any pupil that is approaching the PA level, may be issued with a penalty warning notice by post, stating that if there is no improvement in unauthorised absence, then an Education Penalty Notice (EPN) may be issued.

-If the unauthorised absence of any child shows no sign of improvement even with the support of school attendance service, the matter may, in accordance with local authority guidelines, be regarded as a safeguarding concern.
+If the unauthorised absence of any child shows no sign of improvement even with the support of School Attendance Service, the matter may, in accordance with local authority guidelines, be regarded as a safeguarding concern.

 Lateness